Your precious words. You know they’ve got to be right to attract the audience you want.

 Another advantage of internal links is they make it less frustrating when some dirtbag scrapes your content (cuts and pastes it to their own site without attribution).

-Add emphasis to your web copy by bolding important concepts.
-You reader will be able to scan through and pick out the most important information at a glance.
+When you put important concepts in bold, your reader will be able to scan through and pick out the most important information at a glance.

 7. Harness the power of numbers